open-science-promoters/drososhareweb/hugoweb/content/jointeam.md

 +++

 Thanks for your interest.
+We are looking for people to contribute and to lead this project.
+Especially need enthusiastic people to  tell the community, look for funding opportunities, define future use case and development, and write some code

-We are developing this using github and slack, see this document for more information:
+At the moment we are using github and slack for communication, more information here:

 https://github.com/open-science-promoters/drososhareweb/blob/master/contributing.md

 ---